JamBrains/jam-docs/docs/basics/chain-spec/tiny.md

 max_tickets_per_extrinsic: 3
 ```

-* As many W3F test vectors match this tiny configuration, many teams are building short-lived testnets to match this configuration.
+Please consult a few other JAM implementer teams before changing this spec, as it is in use for
-* Consult a few other JAM implementers before changing "tiny" parameters.
+testnet setup and by W3F test vectors.